NatalieKAndersson/DEVOLUTION/README.md

 # DEVOLUTION
-Devoution is a tool for phylogenetic reconstruction from multiregional sampling data that can incorporate information from SNP-array, WES, WGS, TDS etc. using the mutated sample fraction as input.
-The mutated sample fraction is the proportion of cancer cells in a praticular biopsy that harbor an alteration.
+Devoution is a tool for phylogenetic reconstruction from multiregional sampling data that can incorporate information from SNP-array, WES, WGS, TDS etc. It uses the mutated sample fraction as input, which is the proportion of cancer cells in a praticular biopsy that harbor each alteration.

 ## Setting up DEVOLUTION
-Download the R script denoted "DEVOLUTION" and put it in a folder on your computer.
-Double click on the script to open it in your R-environment.
+Download the R script denoted "DEVOLUTION" and double click on the script to open it in your R-environment.

-Before starting your analysis, we must load the dependencies of the algorithm.
+Before starting the analysis, we must load the dependencies of the algorithm.
 These are found in the beginning of the code.

 ```
 library("readxl") #Needed to load the data from the xlsx file.